STPEC COURSE DESCRIPTIONS – SPRING 2017

 The content of this course is organized around concepts students will encounter in their other STPEC requirements, as well as in the STPEC community and the greater world.
 It will provide an introduction to social theory, political economy, race and ethnicity, gender, masculinities and femininities, globalization and inequality in the Global North and the Global South.
 Assignments facilitate exploration of these and related topics.
 Students will have the opportunity to learn the value of social theory and how to make an argument; communicate for effective dialogue, and how to begin to identify social justice issues.

 STPEC 101, like STPEC's other core classes, is seminar-style.
 This means small groups with an emphasis on discussion and reflection.
-This class is open to STPEC majors only and is a graduation requirement for the major.
+This class is open to STPEC majors only.

 Katherine Mallory is STPEC’s Chief Undergraduate Advisor and Internship Director.

 STPEC 190A: Introduction to Radical Social Theory in Historical Context – Graciela Monteagudo

 Wednesdays 4:00-6:30 PM 4 credits, graded Schedule # 11322

 This is an introductory course to radical social theory.
 Our focus is the history of social thought in the West, and the postcolonial critiques of some of these ideas.
 In this course, students will learn that "radical" means "at the root," and radical social theory is theory that explains the roots of social inequalities and proposes ways of transforming society to achieve justice.
 As a General Education course, our goal is for students to have the opportunity to discuss key societal issues through a variety of disciplines, including philosophy, anthropology, history, economy, African-American, Native American and gender and sexuality studies.
 Through analysis of readings and films, we will explore the connection between cultural processes and power in the West and the implications for non-Western people on a global scale and on different times and places.